 Italian

 Another common way to wish someone happy birthday in Italian is by saying either ‘auguri’ or ‘tanti auguri’.
-While it doesn’t literally translate as happy birthday, it is a more general way of sending your best wishes to someone.
-Also, while we might refer to the person celebrating as the birthday boy or birthday girl, in Italian you would say ‘festeggiato’ for males and ‘festeggiata’ for females.
+While it doesn’t literally translate as happy birthday, it is a more common way of sending your best wishes to someone.
+Also, while we might refer to the person celebrating as the birthday boy or birthday girl in English, in Italian you would say ‘festeggiato’ for males and ‘festeggiata’ for females.

 Dutch

-If it’s the birthday of an employer, someone older, or you would just prefer to keep things a bit more formal then you could say ‘Nog vele jaren in goede gezondheid’ which means ‘Many happy returns and good health’.
+If it’s the birthday of someone you respect or would speak more formally to, such as an employer or someone older, you might want to say ‘Nog vele jaren in goede gezondheid’.
+This means ‘Many happy returns and good health’.

 Polish

 For any Polish friends on their birthday, you can say ‘Sto lat’ which is a more informal way to say happy birthday and literally means ‘100 years’.
-It’s also a whole lot easier to pronounce than ‘Wszystkiego najlepszego’.
-(And it’s worth mentioning they don’t have to actually be turning 100 years old for you to say this, thank goodness!)
+Obviously, this is a whole lot easier to pronounce or write down than ‘Wszystkiego najlepszego z okazji urodzin’.
+It’s also worth mentioning they don’t have to actually be turning 100 years old for you to say this, thank goodness!